 Josh and Christina Fischer, members of Christ Community Church (PCA) in Gainesville, Fla., were not extraordinary in their debt.
 They were typical Americans, with a car loan, credit card debt, and school loans, plus a home equity line of credit.
 “We just went out to eat and did what we wanted to do when we wanted to do it,” explains Josh.
 That’s the attitude that keeps the average credit card holder owing more than $14,000.
 While the recession led many to keep their credit cards in their wallets over the past three years, any newfound frugality appears short-lived.
 Credit cards reemerged in 2011, with Americans swiping their way to 2.5 percent more consumer debt in May alone.

 Jeff Chinery, a certified financial planner and PCA member, oversees Everyday Steward, a division of Ronald Blue and Company, a Christian organization that counsels individuals on financial planning and investment management.
 “At the heart of it, we are not satisfied,” says Chinery.
 “In our culture, which is very affluent if you look at it from a global perspective, much of our lifestyle is driven by those around us.
 For some, it’s difficult to forgo the things they desire, to separate needs from wants.
-According to a Accrediteddebtrelief.com review, with easy access to debt and credit, ‘keeping up with the Joneses’ can lead us into decisions that we might not otherwise make.”
+With easy access to debt and credit, ‘keeping up with the Joneses’ can lead us into decisions that we might not otherwise make.”

 The Fischers realized that lifestyle choices rather than good stewardship fueled their spending.
 As they embarked on Dave Ramsey’s “Total Money Makeover” program, the Fischers set a goal to be debt-free before they had children.
 “The concept of spending less than you make really hit us for the first time.
 We had been really naïve, thinking that somehow our debt would just go away,” says Josh.
 “We got radical—we sold stuff on eBay, we babysat, cleaned boats, cut down trees, painted for other people,” Josh recounts.
 “We sold the brand-new car we had [had for] only four months,” adds Christina.
 Following Dave Ramsey’s “debt snowball” method, the Fischers set aside $1,000 for emergencies and applied all their extra money to debt reduction.